PHOM Indicator Profile Report of Drug Overdose and Poisoning Incidents

 - National Center for Injury Prevention and Control's Web-based Injury Statistics Query and Reporting System (WISQARS)

 Data NotesData are age-adjusted (2000 U.S. standard population).
 Poisoning deaths are defined as ICD-10 codes X40-X49, Y10-Y19, X60-X69, X85-X90, Y35.2, *U01.6-U01.7.
-Drug poisoning deaths are a subset of poisoning deaths and are defined as ICD-10 codes X40-44, X60-X64, X85, Y10-Y14.
+Drug poisoning deaths are a subset of poisoning deaths and are defined as ICD-10 codes X40-X44, X60-X64, X85, Y10-Y14.
 The Consensus Recommendations for National and State Poisoning Surveillance definition of a drug is as follows: A drug is any chemical compound that is chiefly used by or administered to humans or animals as an aid in the diagnosis, treatment, or prevention of disease or injury, for the relief of pain or suffering, to control or improve any physiologic or pathologic condition, or for the feeling it causes.
+U.S. data for 2018 is not yet available.

-Risk FactorsIn Utah, the top five circumstances observed in prescription opioid deaths were substance abuse problem, physical health problem, current mental health problem, history of alcohol or substance abuse, and history of suicide attempts.
-Source: Utah Department of Health Violence and Injury Prevention Program, Prescription Opioid Deaths in Utah, 2015 Fact Sheet [http://health.utah.gov/vipp/pdf/RxDrugs/PDODeaths2015.pdf] (accessed 1/14/2017)
+Risk FactorsIn Utah, the top circumstances observed in prescription opioid deaths were physical health problem, substance abuse problem, current mental health problem, current mental health/substance abuse treatment, non-prescription drug involvement, alcohol dependence or problem, and history of suicide attempts.
+Source: Utah Department of Health Violence and Injury Prevention Program, Prescription Opioid Deaths in Utah, 2017 updated Fact Sheet [http://health.utah.gov/vipp/pdf/RxDrugs/PDODeaths2015.pdf] (accessed 11/6/2019)

 Healthy People Objective: Prevent an increase in poisoning deaths among all personsU.S.
 Target: 13.2 deaths per 100,000 population